braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/developer_console/api_settings_tab.md

 ### Additional API Identifiers

-To integrate with our API, you can search for the identifiers related to any Segment, Campaigns or Cards that you want to access from Braze's external API.
+To integrate with our API, you can search for the identifiers related to any Segment, campaigns or Cards that you want to access from Braze's external API.
 All messages should follow [UTF-8][12] encoding.
 Once you’ve selected any of them, the identifier will be displayed underneath the dropdown menu.

 [3]: {{site.baseurl}}/developer_guide/rest_api/user_data/
 [4]: {{site.baseurl}}/developer_guide/rest_api/messaging/